Psychology

 PSYC 2020 Lifespan Developmental Psychology — 4 credits

 (Variable option, two credits each: see PSYC 2026 and PSYC 2027.)
 Scientific study of development from prenatal life through late adulthood, with emphasis on the interplay of psychological processes, heredity and environment.
-Offered in the College for Adults.
+Offered in the College for Women and the College for Adults.

 PSYC 2025 Lifespan Developmental Psychology — 4 credits

 This course is a scientific study of development from prenatal life through late adulthood, with emphasis on the interplay of psychological processes, heredity and environment, and how these developmental processes are embedded in one’s culture and society.
 This chronological review addresses physical, cognitive, social and emotional changes across the lifespan.
-In this course in the baccalaureate day program students will observe children in the campus Early Childhood Center or in a similar setting off campus.
+Students in this course may engage in structured observations of children, as determined by the course instructor.
+These observations may take place in structured settings or via recordings of children.
 Offered every semester.
-Offered in the College for Women and the College for Adults.
-Some sections have a service learning component.
+Offered in the College for Women.

 PSYC 2027 Lifespan Development: Adolescence, Adulthood and Death — 2 credits